The Smooth Entropy Formalism for von Neumann Algebras: Min- and Max-Entropy

-Smooth entropies are obtained by optimizing the \lq non-smooth\rq~entropies over nearby states.
-This includes the definition of a suitable distance measure on the set of states.
-The choice of this measure influences the properties of the smooth entropies crucially.
-Here we follow~\cite{Tomamichel09} and extend the \lq purified distance\rq~ introduced therein, to the setting of von Neumann algebras.
+The smooth conditional min- and max-entropy emerge from their non-smooth counterparts by a maximization and minimization, respectively, over states close with respect to a suitable distance measure.
+The choice of the distance measure influences the properties of the smooth entropies crucially.
+Here we extend the so-called purified distance~\cite{Tomamichel09} to the setting of von Neumann algebras.